solana-labs/solana/svm/doc/spec.md

 - `execution_results`: Vector of results indicating whether a transaction was executed or could not be executed.
 Note executed transactions can still have failed!
-- `loaded_transactions`: Vector of loaded transactions from transactions that were processed.

 # Functional Model